 Radiohead provided the foundation for so many amazing bands that came out of the late ‘90s and early 2000s, and even far beyond that.
 Their absolute fearlessness in artistic expression has said to so many people — me included — that you can deviate from the musical path that your band or you, as a musician, have beaten for yourself.
 To Radiohead’s legacy, Kid A represents artistry, experimentation, a wide range of emotional expression, and, most importantly, the fearlessness to jump with both feet into a new body of water.

-My earliest memory of Radiohead is a live performance of them playing a show on MTV and Thom diving into the pool after they played “Anyone Can Play Guitar.”
+Singer/songwriter (Mise en Scene)Anyone Can Play Guitar.”
 At this time, I was really much more into hip-hop, R&B, and grunge, so I was sort of scratching my head when it came to how I should receive the band.
 I was in Australia when Hail to the Thief came out and I bought the CD based on the artwork alone.
 I fell in love with the music and worked my way backward from there.
 I wish I could say I was a day one Radiohead fan, but I think it went over my head until I was old enough to appreciate what they were doing.

 When I bought Kid A, my CD player was accidentally set to “shuffle,” so the first song I heard was “Motion Picture Soundtrack,” which completely changed my first impression of that record.
 To this day, that song is still one of my top three favorite Radiohead songs.
 Radiohead shows the world that success and intrigue can be found in doing your own thing.
 Remember, Kid A came out during the peak of the ‘90s pop explosion — Christina, Britney, ‘NSYNC, the Backstreet Boys.
 The world seemingly didn’t have anywhere to go from there.
 The entire class was asleep, and Radiohead came along and smacked us on the back of our heads with a ruler and told us to wake up.
 And they keep doing that over and over again.
 Just when you think there’s nowhere else to go, Radiohead does something new every time.